Editorial by Industrial Quick Search

 Cleanroom Ceilings

-Cleanroom ceilings are drop ceilings constructed of acoustical panels suspended on a tightly fitted grid and are only available in white.
-They can be high or low depending on the requirements of the room.
-The snug fit of the tiles prevents dust, moisture, or contaminants from entering the room.
+Cleanroom ceilings typically feature drop ceilings made from acoustical panels suspended on a tightly fitted grid, and they are usually available only in white.
+These ceilings can be either high or low, depending on the room's specifications.
+The precise fit of the tiles helps to prevent the entry of dust, moisture, or contaminants, maintaining the cleanliness of the environment.

 Lighting in a cleanroom tends to be the last consideration of its design.
 Though the lux level, or level of light intensity, may be one consideration, it is important to construct the lighting such that it does not interfere with the airflow and filtration systems.
 LED lights are the most practical choice since they have a linear shape and can be surface mounted between HEPA and ULPA filters.
 If at all possible, roof placement of lighting is the best alternative since it can be cleaned or replaced without disturbing the integrity of the cleanroom.